-The generated code is given in Example A.4, "Generated Code for Ackermann's Function" [63].
-For this version of the summary the code was generated at optimization level 2.
+The generated code is given in Example A.4, "Generated Code for Ackermann's Function" [66].
+For this version of the summary the code was generated at optimization level 2 with all checks on.
+Recompiling with checks off saves 14 bytes.